 How the FDA Classifies OTC Products

-Under the FD&C Act, cosmetic products, and ingredients, in general, do not require FDA approval before they go on the market.
-Drugs, however, must generally either receive premarket approval by FDA through the New Drug Application (NDA) process, or conform to a “monograph” for a particular drug category, as established by FDA’s Over-the-Counter (OTC) Drug Review.
-These monographs specify conditions whereby OTC drug ingredients are generally recognized as safe and effective, and not misbranded.
+Under the FD&C Act, cosmetic products and ingredients, do not require FDA approval before they go on the market.
+Drugs must receive premarket approval by the FDA through the New Drug Application (NDA) process, or conform to a “monograph” for a particular drug category.
+Monographs are established by the FDA’s Over-the-Counter (OTC) Drug Review, and specify conditions whereby OTC drug ingredients are generally recognized as safe and effective, and not misbranded.

 Putting it All Together: Labeling and Marketing

-The information you include in your label must adhere to FDA regulations.
-So, too, does your marketing.
-When you promote your product online or at a festival, or using a Point of Sale promotion in a retail store or spa, you’ll want to observe the same guidelines as you would for your label.
+The information you include in your label and marketing must adhere to FDA regulations.
+When you promote your product online, at a festival, or using a Point of Sale promotion in a retail store or spa, you will want to observe the same guidelines as you would for your label.
 In other words, be careful what you claim.